Gallmond/coffee-near-me/README.md

 # Things to do

-## TODO Set home location
+## Set home location
-Click and hold to prompt set home location.
-Display on side bar (tidy this).
-Recalculate shop distances.
+x Click and hold to prompt set home location. x Display on side bar (tidy this). x Recalculate shop distances.

 ## TODO New markers on map clicks
-Click on map to prompt to add a new marker takes name and price
+x Click on map to prompt to add a new marker x takes name, desc, price cannot submit without a name and a price add button adds to the list and drops a marker cancel button closes the prompt

 ## TODO Click on shop in menu
-zooms to marker and opens popup
+zooms to marker and opens popup popup displays name, desc, price

 ## TODO Click existing marker
-Opens popup showing name and price button to edit name and price button to delete
+popup displays name, desc, price button to edit name and price button to delete